-No. For all months after Dec.
-31, 2015, the bill eliminates the tax penalties that the ACA imposes on nonexempt individuals for not having health insurance, as well as employers with 50 or more full-time workers who do not offer health insurance to their employees.
-(To be clear, unless this bill becomes law quickly, those filing their 2016 tax returns will still be subject to the penalty.)
+House bill: No. For all months after Dec.
+31, 2015, the bill eliminates the tax penalties that the ACA imposes on nonexempt individuals for not having health insurance, as well as employers with 50 or more full-time workers that do not offer health insurance to their employees.

 Are insurance companies required to offer coverage regardless of preexisting conditions?

-However, an amendment proposed in late April allows states to obtain a waiver that would enable insurers to charge more to people with preexisting conditions who do not maintain continuous coverage.
+House bill: Yes, but there could be penalties associated with not having continuous coverage.
+Insurers are required to charge 30 percent higher premiums for one year, regardless of health status, to those entering the individual market who didn’t have continuous coverage.
+But an amendment proposed in late April allows states to obtain a waiver that would enable insurers to charge even more to people with preexisting conditions who do not maintain continuous coverage.
 Such policyholders could be charged higher premiums based on health status for one year.
 After that, provided there wasn’t another 63-day gap, the policyholder would get a new, less expensive premium that was not based on health status.
 This change would begin in 2019, or 2018 for those enrolling during special enrollment periods.